vagh27/omelet.js/README.md

 *default:  '0123456789abcdefghijklmnopqurstuvwxyzABCDEFGHIJKLMNOPQURSTUVWXYZ!@#$%^&*(){}?:'*

 **animate_speed (number)**
-the speed at which the characters will rearrange around at
+the speed at which the characters will rearrange at
 *default:  1500*

+**animate_order (bool)**
+if false, the X animation will happen once the Y animation has completed
+if true, the Y and X animation will happen at the same time (this works better with not too much text)
+*default:  false*

 ##dependencies
 ####function dependencies